Definitions of Terms

 Example of Device resources

 Attribute: An attribute is a quality or characteristic of anything that can be set to a different value (or that’s changeable).
 For example, color is an attribute of your hair.
-Intelligent, funny, or charming might be attributes of your spouse.
-An example of an attribute in Odyssey might be the dimensions of your paper stock, ink colors, etc, because they are all changeable characteristics of the resources you create in Odyssey.
+An example of an attribute in Odyssey might be the dimensions of your paper stock, color, etc, because they are all changeable characteristics of the resources you create in Odyssey.

-In summary - Resources are the physical machines/files/ink used to produce the product.
+Resources are the physical machines, paper, ink, and more used to product the product.

 Example of resource groups